eccofsGroup/Preprocessing_AWS_ROMS_Python/README.md

-## Python scripts to create initial conditions, boundary conditions, and forcing files fdor the ECCOFS domain.
+## Python scripts to create initial conditions, boundary conditions, and forcing files for the ECCOFS domain.
 ### Regional Ocean Modeiling System.